parsabe/FunRoot/README.md

   <li><a href="https://github.com/parsabe/FunRoot/tree/master/ChatApp">ChatApp</a></li>
 <li><a href="https://github.com/parsabe/FunRoot/tree/master/2048">2048</a></li>
   <li><a href="https://github.com/parsabe/FunRoot/tree/master/Dancer">Dacner</a></li>
 </ul>

-Feel free to check out.
-Also, all contributions are welcome.
+Feel free to check out. jects you can say that and practices are here.
+Feel f